-Dozens of women who have experienced severe side effects after being implanted with ParaGard have filed lawsuits against Teva and CooperSurgical, a division of the Cooper Companies, which purchased ParaGard in 2017.
+Dozens of women who suffered broken IUDs or other severe side effects have filed ParaGard lawsuits against Teva and CooperSurgical, a division of the Cooper Companies, which purchased ParaGard in 2017.

-These lawsuits have alleged that ParaGard was defectively designed or defectively manufactured, and that Teva and CooperSurgical were negligent for failing to properly warn doctors and patients about the risk of severe side effects associated with the copper IUD.
+These lawsuits have alleged that ParaGard was defectively designed or defectively manufactured, and that Teva and CooperSurgical were negligent for failing to properly warn doctors and patients about the risk of broken IUDs or other severe side effects associated with the device.

 In December 2020, the U.S. Judicial Panel on Multidistrict Litigation consolidated more than two dozen of these lawsuits in a multidistrict litigation (MDL) in the Northern District of Georgia.
 Unlike a class action lawsuit, all of the claims involved in the Georgia MDL will remain as separate lawsuits.
 The MDL process helps to streamline the litigation process for plaintiffs in order to speed up settlement negotiations.

 All of the lawsuits that were consolidated in the Georgia MDL involved similar allegations against Teva: that ParaGard had a tendency to break when it was being removed, leading to infertility or other serious and painful injuries, which may require surgery to remove broken pieces of the device or repair injuries caused by the copper IUD.

 ➢ Start Your Claim Today

 If you or a loved one were implanted with the ParaGard copper IUD and have experienced complications from the device, you may be eligible to file a lawsuit and receive compensation for your injuries, medical bills, lost wages, and other costs.